SciML/ModelingToolkit.jl/docs/src/examples/higher_order.md

 the representation of the model to problems that are easier to numerically solve.
-One simple to demonstrate transformation is the `structural_simplify` with does a lot of tricks, one being the transformation that sends an Nth order ODE to a 1st order ODE.
+One simple to demonstrate transformation is the `structural_simplify` with does a lot of tricks, one being the transformation that sends a Nth order ODE to a 1st order ODE.

 To see this, let's define a second order riff on the Lorenz equations.